Free expat tax extension icon

 Retire in Costa Rica: the ultimate guide for US citizens

 Looking for a peaceful and affordable place to spend your golden years?
-More than 120,000 US citizens have chosen to retire in Costa Rica, drawn by its laidback lifestyle, vibrant expat communities, and lush tropical surroundings.
+Many US citizens have chosen to retire in Costa Rica, drawn by its laidback pura vida lifestyle, vibrant expat communities, and lush tropical surroundings – and it happens to be one of the most tax-friendly destinations for US expats in the region.

-Thinking of retiring in Costa Rica?
-Here’s why this tropical haven keeps winning expat hearts:
+Thinking about moving to Costa Rica to retire?
+Here's why this tropical haven keeps winning expat hearts:

-4. Top-notch care: The Costa Rican universal healthcare system (Caja) typically costs retirees 7–11% of reported income, with private clinics in cities like San José offering world-class care at significantly lower prices than in the US.
+• Top-notch care: Retirees with legal residency can enroll in Caja, Costa Rica's universal healthcare system, with contributions varying by insured category and reported income.
+Private clinics in cities like San José offer world-class care at significantly lower prices than in the US.

 Costa Rica's cost edge – how it stacks up